Asymmetric hydrogenation: History

 The field of asymmetric hydrogenation continued to experience a number of notable advances.
 Henri Kagan developed DIOP, an easily prepared C_{2}-symmetric diphosphine that gave high ee's in certain reactions.
-Ryōji Noyori introduced the ruthenium-based catalysts for the asymmetric hydrogenated polar substrates, such as ketones and aldehydes.
+Ryōji Noyori and co-workers introduced ruthenium–BINAP catalysts for the asymmetric hydrogenation of polar substrates, including functionalized ketones.
 Robert H. Crabtree demonstrated the ability for Iridium compounds to catalyse asymmetric hydrogenation reactions in 1979 with the invention of Crabtree's catalyst.
 In the early 1990's, the introduction of P,N ligands by several groups independently then further expanded the scope of the C_{2}-symmetric ligands, although they are not fundamentally superior to chiral ligands lacking rotational symmetry.

 Today, asymmetric hydrogenation is a routine methodology in laboratory and industrial scale organic chemistry.
 The importance of asymmetric hydrogenation was recognized by the 2001 Nobel Prize in Chemistry awarded to William Standish Knowles and Ryōji Noyori.

 Mechanism

 Asymmetric hydrogenations operate by conventional mechanisms invoked for other hydrogenations.
 This includes inner sphere mechanisms, outer sphere mechanisms and the σ-bond metathesis mechanisms.
 The type of mechanism employed by a catalyst is largely dependent on the ligands used in a system, which in turn leads to certain catalyst-substrate affinities.